Diversity & Inclusion

 Our attorneys have been among the lead proponents of expanding the use and application of the “no injury” doctrine, which holds that a plaintiff fails to state a legally cognizable injury when he or she is merely seeking recovery for the alleged heightened risk of physical or economic injury.
 Also, we have developed and implemented the “classwide proof” concept in scores of class actions, persuading federal and state court judges to deny certification because the plaintiffs could not properly try their claims on a classwide basis.
 Further, we have combated efforts to water down the “injury” and “causation” elements of many causes of action through the use of “presumed reliance” and “market fraud” arguments.

-Members of Skadden’s Class Action Group have received numerous accolades for their work, including recognition as leaders in their field by Chambers USA: America’s Leading Lawyers for Business.
-Chambers USA 2012 recognized the firm for its antitrust, commercial, M&A-related, products liability and mass torts, and securities litigation practices, and listed numerous class action litigators as leading lawyers in their respective areas.
-We were named as one of only three “Class Action and Tort Litigation Powerhouse” law firms in a survey of corporate counsel conducted by BTI Consulting and published by Law360 in 2012, and listed among the publication’s antitrust, class action, product liability and securities groups of 2011.
-Skadden also was selected as a finalist by The American Lawyer in the products liability section of its Litigation Department of the Year contest (January 2012).
+Members of Skadden’s Class Action Group have received numerous accolades for their work, including recognition as leaders in their field by U.S. News — Best Lawyers “Best Law Firms” 2015 and Chambers USA: America’s Leading Lawyers for Business.
+In 2015, for the fifth consecutive time, we were named a member of the “Fearsome Foursome” — the four elite law firm litigation practices Skadden was selected by The American Lawyer as a finalist in its 2014 Litigation Department of the Year issue, as well as a finalist in the products liability section in its 2012 issue.
+Chambers USA 2013 recognized the firm for its antitrust, commercial, products liability and mass torts, and securities litigation practices, and listed numerous class action litigators as leading lawyers in their respective areas.
+We were named as a “standout” firm in the Class Action/Tort and Product Liability categories in a survey of corporate counsel conducted by BTI Consulting and published in 2014.
+We also were listed among Law360’s competition and securities groups of 2013.

 Increasingly, a company facing a class action must navigate a number of concurrent challenges.
 For example, a products liability issue may give rise to securities lawsuits, government investigations, disputes with suppliers and crisis communications issues.
 How the company addresses any one of those issues can have a dramatic impact on the others.
 With approximately 600 litigators experienced in virtually every area of business law, we provide seamless representation, assembling interdisciplinary teams to handle the most complex cases; with 23 offices worldwide, we are able to field skilled counselors quickly to any location, no matter how remote.
 Our resources, combined with our extensive experience in class action litigation, uniquely position us to achieve efficiencies without compromising our commitment to excellence.